 Disordered money behaviours can also come from past experiences where you were felt to believe that you were less important than money or material things.

 Josephine will help you work through the thoughts, beliefs and feelings as well as teach you financial literacy.
-Financial literacy includes basic information on retirement planning, investments, cash flow, how to save, and setting financial goals.
+Financial literacy includes basic information on retirement planning, investments, cash flow, how to save, and set financial goals.

 Josephine will also help you learn mindfulness to improve your ability to stay on track, manage your anxiety and improve awareness of thoughts, beliefs and feelings.
 Awareness is the first step to change.